 Migration Request means a Service Request for changing the End User address of an existing Connection, requiring disconnection and reconnection of the Connection end point.
 A “hot migration” happens when the Connection is not disrupted and a “cold migration” when the Connection can be disrupted.

-Minimum Service Period has a meaning given to it in each applicable Service Description.
+Minimum Service Period has a meaning given to it in each applicable Service Description (Schedule 6).

 Mobile Network means: